 Solution: Gauss’s Law states that the electric flux through a closed surface is proportional to the charge enclosed by the surface:

-For a spherical charge distribution, the electric field at a distance from the center of a sphere of radius and charge is:
+For a spherical charge distribution, the electric field EE at a distance rr from the center of a sphere of radius RR and charge QQ is:

 Solution: Using Gauss’s Law: